vladiim/myaudi/testcases.md

 * CMS

-> - You want approve a draft post
+> - You want approve a draft post - go to the CMS and assign an edit to "Joshua Wood"

 > - You want Josh Wood to edit the article